oakdbca/leases-licensing/README.md

 The build files are made available to the Django app by running `./collectstatic.sh`.

-If the `DEV_APP_BUILD_URL` is not set, the Django app will serve static Javascript from `staticfiles_ll/leaseslicensing_vue/js.app.js`, else the Vue app will be served from the url provided.
-Start the dev server with `npm run serve`.
+Start the dev server with `npm run dev`.

 # Environment variables